vorner/rust-presentations/101_for_cpp.md

     the whole body to figure it out
   - Type elision works *backwards* too (eg. figuring the type of vector element by what is being inserted)
+* Even `u64` and `usize` are different types and need manual conversion

 ---

+class: impact

+# Examples

+Let's move to some practical things

+---

-# Example: read the whole file to memory
+# Read the whole file to memory

 ```rust
 use std::io::{Error, Read};